Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Introduction

-Over the following sections, we take a media archaeology approach and analyze historical computer vision research papers and the way their style has developed over time.
-To better understand these developments in context, we also report results of interviews with twelve veteran researchers, spanning computer vision, graphics, and visualization, and supplementary computational analysis of nine years of open access proceedings from a computer vision conference.
-We approach elements of both the paper and larger research publication system and their roles in advertising, measuring, and disseminating an increasingly commodified ``contribution.''
-We find that as academic discourse has moved online, the limiting factor on publishing shifted from printing costs to the attention of other researchers, which has changed both the culture of computer vision, as well as the design of its research papers.
+In the following sections, we examine historical computer vision research papers from a media archaeology perspective, focused on the way their visual style has developed over time.
+To better understand these developments in context, we also report results of interviews with twelve veteran researchers whose work spans computer vision, graphics, and visualization.
+Our approach focuses on elements of the research paper and larger publication system based on their roles in advertising, measuring, and disseminating an increasingly commodified ``contribution.''
+We find that as academic discourse has moved online, the limiting factor on publishing has shifted from printing costs to the attention of other researchers, which has changed both the culture of computer vision as well as the design of its research papers.
+While this finding echoes existing discourse surrounding ``publish or perish'' \cite{garfield1996primordial,lee2014publish}, the ``marketization'' of academic discourse \cite{fairclough1993critical}, use of ``hype'' in science communication \cite{soto2023hype}, or promotional qualities in titles and abstracts \cite{hyland2023academic}, we emphasize the novelty of our approach.
+To the best of our knowledge ours is the first connection between these discussions of scholarly discourse and the designed visual artifact of the research paper.